Equal Access: Universal Design of Instruction

 Physical Environments and Products

-Ensure that facilities, activities, materials, and equipment are physically accessible to and usable by all students, and that all potential student characteristics are addressed in safety considerations.
-[UD 2-7; UDL 1-3]
+For on-site instruction ensure that facilities, activities, materials, and equipment are physically accessible to and usable by all students and that diverse student characteristics are addressed in safety considerations.

-- Arrange instructional spaces to maximize inclusion and comfort.
-Arrange seating to encourage participation, giving each student a clear line of sight to the instructor and visual aids and allowing room for wheelchairs, personal assistants, sign language interpreters, captionists, and assistive technology.
+Arrange instructional spaces to maximize inclusion and comfort.
+Position chairs to encourage participation and give each student a clear line of sight to the instructor and visual aids.
+Allow room for wheelchairs, personal assistants, sign language interpreters, and captionists.
 Minimize distractions (e.g., put small groups in quiet work areas).
-Encourage administrators to apply UD principles in facility design and renovation.
+Encourage administrators to routinely apply UD principles in the design of facilities and renovations.
 [UD 2, 6, 7; UDL 1, 3]

-- Ensure that everyone can use equipment and materials.
-Minimize nonessential physical effort and provide options for operation of equipment, handles, locks, cabinets, and drawers from different heights, with different physical abilities, or by using a single right or left hand.
-Use large print to clearly label controls on lab equipment and other educational aids, using symbols as well as words.
-Provide straightforward, simple oral and printed directions for operation and use.
-[UD 3-7; UDL 2]
+Ensure that everyone can use equipment and materials.
+Minimize nonessential physical effort.
+Provide options for operation of equipment, handles, locks, cabinets, and drawers from different heights, with different physical abilities, and by using a right or left hand.
+Use large print to label controls on lab equipment and other educational aids, using symbols as well as words.
+Provide straightforward spoken and printed directions for operation.
+[UD 3–7; UDL 2; WCAG]

-- Provide cognitive supports.
-Summarize major points, give background and contextual information, write key terms and concepts on the board and in handouts, deliver effecive prompting.
-Provide scaffolding tools (e.g., outlines, class notes, summaries, and copies of projected materials) in both printed form and a text-based electronic format.
-Provide options for gaining background information, vocabulary, and practice.
-At the beginning of class, consider projecting one to two questions that students should be able to answer by the end of the session.
-[UD 2-5; UDL 1-3]
+Provide cognitive supports.
+Summarize major points; give background and contextual information and deliver effective prompting.
+Offer outlines, summaries, graphic organizers, and other scaffolding tools to help students learn.
+Provide options for gaining background information, and vocabulary.
+At the beginning of a lesson, consider posing one or two questions and ask students to answer them at the end of the session.
+[UD 2–5; UDL 1–3; WCAG]

-- Provide multiple ways to gain knowledge.
-Use multiple modes to deliver content and, when possible, allow students to choose from multiple options for learning content.
-Options to consider include lectures, collaborative learning, small group discussions, hands-on activities, Internet-based resources, educational software, and fieldwork.
-[UD 2-4; UDL 1, 2]
+Provide multiple ways to learn.
+Use multiple modes to deliver content e.g., reading, lectures, collaborative learning, small group discussions, hands-on activities, internet simulations, and fieldwork).
+[UD 2–4; UDL 1, 2; WCAG]

-- Deliver instructions clearly and in multiple ways.
-Provide instructions both orally and in printed form.
-Have students summarize instructions to ensure understanding.
-[UD 3, 4; UDL 1]
+Deliver instructions clearly and in multiple ways.
+Make instructions clear in the syllabus and follow up with a question and answer session.
+Ask students to summarize instructions to ensure understanding.
+[UD 3, 4; UDL 1; WCAG]

-- Make each teaching method accessible to all students.
+Make each teaching method accessible to all students.
 Consider a wide range of abilities, interests, learning styles, and experiences when implementing each instructional method to ensure engagement of all students.
-Speak content presented visually.
-[UD 2, 4, 5; UDL 1, 2]
+Describe content presented visually.
+[UD 2, 4, 5; UDL 1, 2; WCAG]

 Information Resources and Technology

 - Select materials early.
-Choose materials and prepare a syllabus early to allow students the option of beginning to read materials and work on assignments before the course begins.
-Allow adequate time to arrange for electronic and alternative formats to be obtained.
-[UD 4; UDL 1]
+Choose materials and prepare a syllabus early to allow students the option of beginning to read materials and work on assignments before the course begins and time to arrange for alternative formats.
+[UD 4; UDL 1; WCAG]

-- Accommodate a variety of reading levels and language skills, when appropriate, given the goals of the course.
+- Accommodate a variety of reading and technology, skills.
 Present content in a logical, straightforward manner and in an order that reflects its importance.
 Avoid unnecessary jargon and complexity and define new terms when they are presented.
 Create materials in simple, intuitive formats.
+Provide options for gaining the technology skills needed for course participation.
+Share relevant campus resources with students.
 [UD 3, 4; UDL 1]

 - Ensure the availability of appropriate assistive technology.
 If computer or science labs are used, ensure that assistive technology for students with disabilities is available or can be readily acquired.
-[UD 2, 4, 6, 7; UDL 1, 2]
+[UD 2, 4, 6, 7; UDL 1, 2; WCAG]

 Feedback and Assessment

-Regularly assess student’s progress and provide specific feedback on a regular basis using multiple accessible methods and tools, and adjust instruction accordingly.
-[UD 2-5; UDL 2, 3]
+Regularly assess students’ progress, provide specific feedback on a regular basis using multiple accessible methods and tools, and adjust instruction accordingly.

-- Provide multiple ways to demonstrate knowledge.
+Provide multiple ways for students to demonstrate what they have learned.
 Assess group and cooperative performance, as well as individual achievement.
-Consider using traditional tests with a variety of formats (e.g., multiple choice, essay, short answer), papers, group work, demonstrations, portfolios, and presentations as options for demonstrating knowledge.
+Consider using traditional tests with a variety of item types (e.g., multiple choice, essay, short answer), group work, demonstrations, portfolios, term papers, and presentations as options for demonstrating knowledge.
 Provide students choices in assessment methods when appropriate.
-Allow students to use information technology to complete exams.
-[UD 2, 4; UDL 3]
+[UD 2, 4; UDL 3; WCAG]

-- Monitor and adjust.
-Regularly assess students’ background knowledge and current learning informally (e.g., through class discussion) and formally (e.g., through frequent, short exams), and adjust instructional content and methods accordingly.
+Monitor and adjust.
+Regularly assess students’ background knowledge and current learning informally (e.g., through class discussions) and formally (e.g., through frequent, short exams), and adjust instructional content and methods accordingly.
 [UD 5]

-- Provide sample test questions and study guides.
-Also provide answers to the items, discuss how to study for the course exams, and/or provide study guides [UD 3; UDL 3]
+Provide sample test questions, exemplary work, and study guides.
+Consider sharing sample test questions with answers and exemplary work of previous students, discussing how to study for course exams, and providing study guides.
+[UD 3; UDL 3; WCAG]

-Plan for accommodations for students whose needs are not fully met by the instructional design.
-[UD 1-4, 6]
+Plan for accommodations for students whose needs are not fully met by the instructional content and practices.

-- Know how to arrange for accommodations.
-Know campus protocols for getting materials in alternate formats, rescheduling classroom locations, and arranging for other accommodations for students with disabilities.
-Ensure the course experience is equivalent for students with accommodations.
+Know how to arrange for accommodations.
+Learn campus protocols for getting materials in alternate formats, captioning videos, and arranging for other accommodations for students with disabilities.
 [UD 1, 2, 4, 6]

-- Share accommodation information.
-Tell how to arrange accomodations on the syllabus.
-Communicate effectively with teaching and lab assistants about student accommodations.
+Share accommodation information.
+Tell how to arrange accommodations on the syllabus.
+Tell teaching and lab assistants about student accommodations.
 [UD 1; UDL 2, 3]

 Checklist Updates and Resources

 A video titled Equal Access: Universal Design of Instruction is available online.
-For more information and resources regarding applications of UD to education, and checklists for making a tutoring and learning center or other student service accessible to students with disabilities, consult The Center for Universal Design in Education website.
-The book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press; offers perspectives from UD leaders nationwide.
-To receive a 20% discount visit the website.
+For more information and resources regarding applications of UD to education, and checklists for making a tutoring and learning center or other services accessible to students with disabilities, consult The Center for Universal Design in Education website.
+The book Universal Design in Higher Education: From Principles to Practice, Second Edition published by Harvard Education Press; offers perspectives from UD leaders nationwide.
+To learn more and order online visit the DO-IT website.

 - Do not interact with a person’s guide dog or service dog unless you have received permission to do so.